Haryana: Demographics

-Muslims are mainly found in the Nuh district.
-Haryana has the second largest Sikh population in India after Punjab, and they mostly live in the districts adjoining Punjab, such as Sirsa, Jind, Fatehabad, Kaithal, Kurukshetra, Ambala and Panchkula.
+Castes, tribes and Ethnic groups

+As per 2019 estimates, the caste wise composition of Haryana is 25–30% Jats, 21% Scheduled Caste, 8% Khatris, 7.5% Brahmins, 5.1% Ahir/Yadav, 5% Vaish, 4% Jat Sikhs, 3.8% Meos and other Muslims, 3.4% Rajputs, 3.35% Gujjar, 2.9% Saini, 2.7% Kumhars, 1.1% Ror and 0.7% Bishnois.

+According to a 2023 report, the Jats constitute 25% of the state's population, while Sainis are at 8%.

+The Punjabis ethnic group constitutes more than one-third of Haryana's population, making them a significant and influential community in the state.

 Languages

-The official language of Haryana is Hindi.
+The official language of Haryana is Modern Standard Hindi and second official language is Punjabi.

-Several regional languages or dialects, often subsumed under Hindi, are spoken in the state.
+Several regional languages or dialects, often subsumed under the name "Hindi", are spoken in the state.
 Predominant among them is Haryanvi (also known as Bangru), whose territory encompasses the central and eastern portions of Haryana.
-Hindustani is spoken in the northeast, Bagri in the west, Deshwali in the East and Ahirwati, Mewati and Braj Bhasha in the south.
+Hindi and Punjabi is spoken in the northeast, Bagri in the west, Deshwali in the East and Ahirwati, Mewati and Braj Bhasha in the south.

 There are also significant numbers of speakers of Urdu and Punjabi, the latter of which was recognised as the second official language of Haryana for government and administrative purposes in 2010.
 After the state's formation, Telugu was made the state's "second language" – to be taught in schools – but it was not the "second official language" for official communication.
 Due to a lack of students, the language ultimately stopped being taught.
 Tamil was made the second language in 1969 by Bansi Lal to show the state's differences with Punjab although there were no Tamil speakers in Haryana at the time.
 In 2010, due to the lack of Tamil speakers, the language was removed from its status.

 There are also some speakers of several major regional languages of neighbouring states or other parts of the subcontinent, like Bengali, Bhojpuri, Marwari, Mewari, and Nepali, as well as smaller communities of speakers of languages that are dispersed across larger regions, like Bauria, Bazigar, Gujari, Gade Lohar, Oadki, and Sansi.